alvinewamalwa/cybersecurity-lab-portfolio/security-labs/active-reconnaissance/README.md

 ![Interface Identification](screenshots/wireshark_I_default-gateway-and-dns-info.png)

-- I checked DNS configuration using `/etc/resolv.conf`.
+- I checked DNS configuration using `/etc/resolv.conf`.I found it to be 192.168.100.1
 - I captured network traffic using `tcpdump` on the `eth0` interface.
 - I saved the captured traffic into a `.pcap` file.